blcxtranslations/blcx/_translated/chapter-0061.md

 His temperament at the moment was not at all like what it was before, his cultivation was also high than Ye Tian's.

 "Not, not possible.
-It hasn't even been four years since you entered the Valley, how could a disciple with no spiritual roots be an expert at the sixth layer of Spirit Gathering."
+It hasn't even been four years since you entered the Valley, how could a disciple with no spiritual roots be an expert at the sixth layer of Spirit Condensation."

 Ye Tian was beginning to get hysterical, his expression frantic.
 Originally, he thought that victory was already in his grasp, but who would have thought that his opponent was a wolf in sheep's clothing[^1] and wanted to give him a taste of his own medicine[^2].